 Long skirts can trip you and other people up.
 Some people are comfortable in long skirts (I’m one of them, but I wear them regularly, both in and out of ritual, and I loop them up if there’s dancing, usually by tucking the hem into the waistband on one side.)
 If you’re not, keep your skirts at the top of your ankle or shorter.
 (Be extra careful when going up or down stairs, too.)

-Clothing material can matter.
+The material your clothing is made from matters.
 If a spark catches on cotton, linen, silk, or wool, it will burn fast and cause minimal damage.
 (Or smoulder, if it’s wool.)
 If a spark catches on synthetic fabrics, they melt.
 Consider this when picking materials for ritual clothing, altar cloths, and other such things.